microsoft/azure-percept-advanced-development/tutorials/banana-unet-tutorial/banana-unet-tutorial.md

 SSH over to your device and run `watch docker ps` to watch the Azure IoT Edge modules come up one by one.
 Once they are all up and running, you should be able to watch the logs in azureeyemodule for the model redeployment.
 A handy command for watching the docker logs is `docker logs -f azureeyemodule`.
 However, if your log file is particularly long, this can be rather terrible, as it has to spool out all the old logs before it can get to the current stuff.
-A better option is `watch -n 0.1 docker logs --tail 100 azureeyemodule`, which will just show you the latest 100 lines from that log file and update it every 10th of a second.
+Another option is `watch -n 0.1 docker logs --tail 100 azureeyemodule`, which will just show you the latest 100 lines from that log file and update it every 10th of a second.

 While we are on the subject of logs.
 If we haven't gotten around to configuring the Docker logs correctly by the time you read this, you will likely want to [configure them manually](https://docs.docker.com/config/containers/logging/configure/) yourself to have way less space taken up by ancient logs.
-The azureeyemodule outputs logs at an astounding rate.

-The U-Net we just trained is pretty sizeable for this VPU, so it will take about a minute or two to get the network loaded onto the device.
+The U-Net we just trained is pretty sizeable for this VPU, so it will take about a minute or two download the model, unzip it, and then to get the network loaded onto the device.
 Once that's done, you will see the logs change to something like `<Time Stamp> [{"occupied": "0.0000"}]`, which means the network is running and outputting messages.
 If you were to check your IoT Hub message ingestion right now, you would see these messages coming through.

-If you happen to have some bananas on hand, you can launch VLC media player and click on Media->Open Network Stream->"rtsp://your-ip-address/result"
+If you happen to have some bananas on hand, you can launch VLC media player and click on Media->Open Network Stream->"rtsp://your-device-ip-address/result"
 (assuming that you have result RTSP stream turned on in your module twin settings).
 The world should be red, except for banans, which will look green
 (though there is a bit of latency on this network).